-The Life Science Zurich Graduate School consists of several highly competitive Ph.D. programs.
-We are run jointly by the ETH Zurich and the University of Zurich.
+The Life Science Zurich Graduate School covers a wide range of highly competitive Ph.D. programs.
+The school is run jointly by the ETH Zurich and the University of Zurich.
 Our programs offer research and education opportunities in a stimulating international environment for ambitious students who wish to work towards a Ph.D. degree.
 If you are accepted to our school you will perform your research project in one of the participating research groups according to your scientific interest.
 Throughout the curriculum we offer advanced teaching and training courses.
 The program language is English.
 Ph.D. studies usually last 4 years.

-You must hold or anticipate receiving a Master’s degree or equivalent from a university in a relevant field before starting the Ph.D. program.
-If you are accepted for the program you will have to register with either the University of Zurich or ETH Zurich, depending on the affiliation of research group you are joining.
+You must hold or anticipate receiving a Master’s degree or equivalent from a university in a relevant field before starting your Ph.D. studies.
+Once in Zurich, you will have to register with either the University of Zurich or ETH Zurich, depending on the affiliation of the research group you are joining.

-All research groups within the Life Science Zurich Graduate School provide financial support in accordance with the Ph.D. student salary set by the Swiss National Science Foundation (at present CHF 47'040.- in the 1st year; 48'540.- in the 2nd year; 50'040.- in the 3rd and 4th year).
+All research groups within the Life Science Zurich Graduate School provide financial support in accordance with the Ph.D. student salary set by the Swiss National Science Foundation (at present between CHF 47'040 to 50'040).

-Our aim is to attract to Zurich the most promising young scientists from across the world.
+We aim to attract to Zurich the most promising young scientists from across the world.
 We offer you a challenging training environment, a clear mentoring system and the opportunity to perform cutting-edge research.
-As a PhD student you are part of a vivid scientific and social community and get the opportunity to work with the leading scientists in your field of interest.
-With around 400 research groups and more than 1200 PhD students, the Life Science Zurich Graduate School is one of the largest graduate schools in Europe.
+As a Ph.D. student you are part of a vivid scientific and social community and get the chance to work with the leading scientists in your field of interest.
+With around 500 research groups and more than 1500 Ph.D. students, the Life Science Zurich Graduate School is one of the largest graduate schools in Europe.

 Dr. Susanna Bachmann